Satellite Events

 A free post-conference showcase and social event

-On Saturday 27 June, the day after the NIME conference finishes, the Augmented Instruments Lab will host a NIME Open Day at Imperial College London.
+On Saturday 27 June, 12-5pm (the day after the NIME conference finishes) the Augmented Instruments Lab will host a NIME Open Day at Imperial College London.
 This will be a day of informal demos, performances and socialising.
-Attendees are welcome to bring their own work to show.
+Attendees are welcome to bring their own demos to show, subject to available space and safety considerations.

-Attendance at the NIME Open Day will be free, and it will also be open to people who have not registered for the main NIME conference.
-Spaces are limited, so all attendees will need to register separately for the Open Day, whether or not they are already attending the rest of NIME.
-A link to the registration form will be added here soon.
+Attendance at the NIME Open Day is free and open to all, whether or not they have registered for the main NIME conference.
+Spaces are limited, so all attendees will need to register separately for the Open Day, whether or not they are already attending the rest of NIME, using the following link: NIME 2026 Open Day sign-up.